MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 -   Be capable of writing API tests

-## Before we start

-You need to have completed your RESTful web server.

 ## Materials needed

 ## Lesson

+Before we get into implementing our API, we should first look at how to test our API.
+This will allow us to use Test-Driven Development.

 APIs, like any other form of code, require tests.
 There are 3 different kinds of tests we commonly write for our services: